PSCLab-ASU/OpenICS/Details.md

 <br>

 On the main README, the reconstruction accuracy score is the sum of the PSNR and SSIM performance metric scores over all the datasets and compression ratios.
-A score of 50 indicates a perfect reconstruction PSNR of 48 and SSIM of 1 over all images while a score of 0 indicates a PSNR and SSIM of 0.
+A score of 50 indicates a perfect reconstruction PSNR of 48 and SSIM of 1 over all images while a score of 0 indicates a PSNR and SSIM of 0.<br>
 The reconstruction speed score is the sum of the reconstruction time performance metric scores over all the datasets and compression ratios.
-A score of 50 indicates that infinite images may be reconstructed per second while a score of 0 indicates 0 images may be reconstructed per second.
+The higher the score, the more images may be reconstructed per second.<br>
 The overall score is calculated as the sum of all three performance metrics.

 <br>